miyako/4d-plugin-scard-v2/README.md

 # 4d-plugin-scard-v2
-SCARD with LIBUSB, LIBNFC fallback on Mac
+SCARD with LIBUSB, LIBNFC fallback on Mac.